As Rosalyn Cater famously said:

 That care takes many forms.
 The Atlas of Caregiving's categories list the kinds of activities that come first to mind - household chores, personal help with the activities of daily life, social and emotional support - but also healthcare management, coordinating care, and financial assistance.
 Caregivers can be unpaid or paid, professional carers or family, friends, neighbors, co-workers, volunteers or members of caring organizations.

 PlaneTree Health Library strives to guide the public to trustworthy, accurate, and free-to-use health and medical information.
-Links on these webpages have been chosen from authoritative and reputable non-commercial sites (nonprofit organizations, medical specialty groups, or government agencies), All of that information is freely accessible.
-We never link to advertisements and avoid infomercials.
+Links on these webpages have been chosen from authoritative and reputable non-commercial sites (nonprofit organizations, medical specialty groups, or government agencies).
+All of that information is freely accessible.
+We never link to advertisements and we avoid infomercials.